Learn to Hunt

 Information / Records Requests

 Walnut Woods State Park

 West Des Moines, IA 50265

 The park provides shaded picnic areas with fire grills and tables.
 Many are located close to the river for easy access to fishing.

 The popular lodge is an outstanding feature of the park.
 It is a beautiful setting for weddings, family reunions, holiday parties and business meetings.
 The lodge was built in the 1930s of limestone brought in from an eastern Iowa quarry and rough-cut hand-filled lumber.
 The lodge is available for rental on a reservation basis.
 The lodge may reserved online through the park reservation system.

 The shady campground is a popular place for a family "get-a-way."
-There are 22 campsites, including 8 with full hookups and 13 with electric hookup.
+The campground includes full hookups and electric hookups.
 The park has modern restrooms and an RV dump station.
 There are no shower facilities.
 The campsites are nestled among shade trees and have concrete pads, picnic tables and fireplaces.
 Advance campsite reservations can be booked through the park reservation system.
-35% of the campsites are available on a first-come, first-serve basis.
+25% of the campsites are available on a first-come, first-serve basis.